Jonathan Taylor Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Season Stats

-- The Colts have run 54.6% passing plays and 45.4% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Colts have thrown the football in 54.6% of their plays from scrimmage this year while staying on the ground 45.4% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Taylor's matchup with the Texans.